DANIEl BEVERUNGEN, PADERBORN UNIVERSITY; GERMANY

 Purpose of the Workshop

 This workshop intends to facilitate the discourse amongst IS researchers interested in service science.
 Those interested in questions related to service that extend or even depart from conventional wisdom within IS research are particularly encouraged to participate.
-We invite those who are interested to shape the future of the field to join us in Seoul.
-The workshop participants will develop their ideas in a short paper of not more than two pages (ICIS paper template) prior to the workshop.
-The workshop itself serves to present, discuss, and organize the ideas submitted.
+We invite those who are interested to shape the future of the field to join us.
+Workshop participants can develop their ideas in a short paper prior to the workshop.
+The workshop itself provides an interactive and fun format to present, challenge, and develop break-through ideas on Service Science and IS.

 Format of the Workshop

-The workshop will be a one-day event, including three sessions.
-The first session will provide scholars working in the field of service science to present and discuss individual ideas for the future development of ‘service science’.
-In the second session, senior scholars will provide thought provoking insights.
-The third session serves as a workshop to collect and systematize a research agenda for Service Science in the IS discipline.
-The workshop will be concluded by the annual SIG Services assembly, followed by a social event.
+The workshop itself will be a conducted on Thursday, December 13th, as a half-day event, including three sessions.
+The first session will feature a Service Science Slam, inviting workshop participants to present and discuss individual ideas for the future development of ‘service science’ (not more than 15 minutes each).
+In the second session, two senior service scholars will pitch their view on current topics in the discipline.
+The workshop will be concluded by the annual SIG Services assembly, in which we will also elect some new representatives for leading the SIG.

 Justification of the Workshop and Sponsorship by AIS SIG Services